chris110408/interview_task/README.md

-# Clear Capital Interview Project - Sr Software Engineer
+# Sr frontend  Software Engineer for Allegiant Air

 an API-service  server is located at services/api folder